erlage/rad/README.md

 }
 ```

-Let's do the same with Stack container:
+Let's do the same with Stack container function:

 ```dart